oracle-livelabs/database/db-19c-fundamentals/json-in-the-db/json-in-the-db.md

 	![create a not-allowed item](./images/tester.png)
 	![constraint error message](./images/error2.png)

 5. The following document now satisfies all the constraints: the "id" is a unique number, the title is a string, and the price is a positive number.
+Lets add the document.

 	```
 	<copy>